cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

 now removed, the default behaviour for SIGHUP in the kernel kicked in instead -- to immediately terminate the process.

+Importantly this wasn't just on one machine, but across a whole cluster.
+Services, of course, must be designed to handle restarts or machines or racks falling offline, but when thousands of servers terminate at once, things become far more complicated.
+Replicas need to promote primaries en masse, connection pools collapse, cache coherency breaks down, and eventually, you simply don't have enough capacity to run your service properly.

 ## Why are signals so problematic?

 The fundamental issue is that many signals, including the widely used `SIGHUP`,